McTavishLab/R_OpenTree_tutorials/_episodes/03-broken-taxa.md

 {: .output}

 This is telling us that `tol_node_info()` extracted 8 different pieces of information from my node.
-Right now we are only interested in the node ir.
-Where do you think it is?
+Right now we are only interested in the node id.
+Where do you think we can find it?

 <br/>